 Disadvantages of Capitalism

 In a highly competitive and completely capitalist economy, there would be no place for the elderly, children, and the disabled who would presumably not have skills classified as “competitive” under such a system.

 For example, a mining company will strip the land of its resources, dump toxic water and pollute the air.
-They have no incentive to do the opposite since that costs money.
-However, all the activities have a critical impact on the local ecology, community, and inevitably the environment as a while.
+They have no incentive to do the opposite, since that costs them a lot more money.
+However, all the activities have a critical impact on the local ecology, community, and inevitably the environment as a whole.

-3. Monopoly power
+3. Monopoly Power

 Private ownership of the factors of production enables companies to gain monopoly power.
 These private companies with monopoly power can exploit their position to charge higher prices.
 Monopoly power also discourages companies to be innovative.